How to structure the frontend of a Laravel Inertia React application

 stores

-We usually group all of a module's type definitions in a single types.ts
+We usually group all of a module's type definitions in a single types.ts, but if it grows too large, we'll introduce a types directory.

 resources